-News headlines regularly share stories of massive windfall profits — and terrible losses — at hedge funds.
-With so much money moving around, and so many millionaires and billionaires using the funds to grow their wealth, you may be interested getting a piece of the action.
+News headlines regularly share stories of massive windfall profits, and terrible losses, at hedge funds.
+With so much money moving around, and so many millionaires and billionaires using the funds to grow their wealth, you may be interested in getting a piece of the action.
 New investors are absolutely able to buy into a hedge fund, but it is not as simple as investing in a stock or ETF.
 Here is a review of how hedge funds work, whether you may qualify, and if you should invest.

 What a Hedge Fund Is

 A hedge fund works similarly to a mutual fund but does not have the same restrictions on how managers can invest fund assets.
 Unlike a mutual fund, investors cannot easily buy into or sell positions in a hedge fund.
 Hedge funds are generally open-ended and allow additional investments or withdrawals on a monthly or quarterly basis.

 Hedge funds can invest in nearly any asset class, including risky short-sales, real estate, equities, buying and selling entire companies, or following a specific investment principle or guideline.
 Many members of the Billionaire Club made their money as hedge fund managers, including George Soros, David Einhorn, Bill Ackman, John Paulson, and a handful of others.

 Unlike public mutual funds, hedge funds are generally limited to wealthy investors with an appetite for high risks and high fees.
 Typical hedge fund fees include a 2 percent management fee and a performance fee, typically around 20 percent, paid to the manager for investment gains over the prior year.
 With fees like that, it’s no wonder there are so many billionaires in the hedge fund industry!